FelixOpolka/Single-Player-MCTS/README.md

 This repository provides an implementation of the MCTS algorithm that is independent of any deep learning framework.
 Furthermore, we provide a working example using PyTorch in which the agent learns to find the highest point on a map.

-A fast C++ version will be coming soon!

 ![](HillClimbing.gif)